Implementation

 Handle Google Pay Result Callbacks

-Google Pay push provisioning results are returned through Activity.onActivityResult(int, int, Intent) method.
-Application should forward these intermediate results to the MeaPushProvisioning.GooglePay.handlePushCardOnActivityResult(int, int, Intent, Activity) method.
-Final result of push provisioning is returned returned to MppPushCardToGooglePayListener callback.
+Google Pay push provisioning results are returned through the Activity.onActivityResult(int, int, Intent) method.
+Your application should forward these intermediate results to the MeaPushProvisioning.GooglePay.handlePushCardOnActivityResult(int, int, Intent, Activity) method.
+The final push provisioning result is returned to the MppPushCardToGooglePayListener callback.

 @Override